 The Times on the slopes.

-It was a sunny afternoon when Conrad arrived with Maud at the Tiefembrunner café in Kitzbühel.
-Peter Fleming and Celia his wife were at a table with Arthur Waley, and Ella Maillart,.
-Sitting apart, a little aloof, was a handsome young man reading a spy novel by Buchan was Ian Fleming,.
-Accompanying Conrad and Maud was a dazzlingly beautiful young woman Margarita Brambeck a house guest.
-Ian looked up closed his book and joined the group’s friendly badinage.
-When Maud announced it was time for them to leave for lunch Ian stood up and asked “Can I come too?”
-Maud was delighted and a little taken aback said “Of course, of course.
+It was a sunny afternoon when Conrad arrived with Maud at the Tiefenbrunner café in Kitzbühel.
+Peter Fleming and his wife, Celia, were at a table with Arthur Waley and Ella Maillart.
+Sitting apart, a little aloof, was a handsome young man reading a spy novel by Buchan, Ian Fleming.
+Accompanying Conrad and Maud was a dazzlingly beautiful young woman, Margarita Brambeck, a house guest.
+Ian looked up, closed his book and joined the group’s friendly badinage.
+When Maud announced it was time for them to leave for lunch, Ian stood up and asked “Can I come too?”
+Maud was delighted and, a little taken aback, said “Of course, of course.
 I hope you will not ‘accept’ too much?”
-Ian amused by the mistaken word said cheekily “I will accept all that I am offered!”
-So it was Conrad met Ian Fleming for the first time.
-That a beautiful young woman drew Ian into their company was a foretaste the younger Fleming’s rakish personality.
+Ian, amused by the mistaken word, said cheekily “I will accept all that I am offered!”
+So it was that Conrad met Ian Fleming for the first time.
+That a beautiful young woman drew Ian into their company was a foretaste of the younger Fleming’s rakish personality.

-Peter and Ian were very different people.
-Peter was a success at all he endeavoured, Ian was not.
+Peter and Ian were very different.
+Peter was a success at all he endeavoured; Ian was not.
 There can be little doubt there was an aspect of sibling rivalry, and Ian was always very much in the shadow of his ‘smarter brother’, failing as he did in a succession of potential careers.
 His mother was to say as much to Conrad when he met her at her home in Oxfordshire in 1944.
 His lacklustre performance at Eton where his name is remembered for his athleticism not his academic prowess.
 Then his failure at Sandhurst officer training college was a great disappointment to his mother.
 Ian had a chip on his shoulder.
-His arrogance, petulance and womanising ways; even his sadistic tendencies perhaps?
-Were born of this sibling inequality in the eyes of his mother?
+His arrogance, petulance and womanising ways – even his sadistic tendencies, perhaps – were born of this sibling inequality in the eyes of his mother.
 But by the same token it also made him into the irascible personality which was to create the world’s greatest fictional spy.

-The Reisch’s bar was a popular haunt in Kitzbühel one evening Rudolfo and Conrad had joined a party of young people including Ian.
-As the evening progressed Ian was drawn into conversation with a German called Markwert.
-Markwert was suspected of being a Gestapo agent by Rudolfo and was carefully handled by Conrad.
+The Reisch’s bar was a popular haunt in Kitzbühel, and one evening Rudolfo and Conrad had joined a party of young people there, including Ian.
+As the evening progressed, Ian was drawn into conversation with a German called Markwert.
+Rudolfo, however, suspected Markwert of being a Gestapo agent, and Conrad handled him carefully.
 One would think that Conrad would warn his local contacts about him also.
 We cannot know if Ian knew of his reputation.
 Markwert was also a collector of rare books, one of Ian’s own abiding interests.
-Conrad recalls them deep in conversation about literary obscurities a subject he had little interest in and went over his head.
-But a friendly relationship developed between them because of their mutual interest in books.
+Conrad recalls them deep in conversation about literary obscurities – a subject of little interest to him and which went over his head – and a friendly relationship developed.
 Conrad was called to London to meet with Menzies and Dansey, not an unusual occurrence.
-He was often absent for one or other reason he had after all a spy ring to run.
+He was often absent for one or other reason; after all, he had a spy ring to run.
 On his return he discovered that Ian had introduced Maud to Markwert.
-He had invited her to dinner; evidently for the purpose of finding out about Conrad’s activities.
-She of course knew nothing of Conrad’s covert dealings.
-Having tried to draw her out in conversation Markwert eventually dropped pretence and spoke directly as Conrad tells in his book.
+He had invited her to dinner – evidently for the purpose of finding out about Conrad’s activities.
+She, of course, knew virtually nothing of Conrad’s covert dealings.
+Having tried to draw her out in conversation, Markwert eventually dropped pretence and spoke directly as Conrad tells in his book.

-It was 1934 Conrad’s father was ill and in November Conrad was called to his bedside.
+It was 1934.
+Conrad’s father was ill and in November Conrad was called to his bedside.
 He died that winter.
 Conrad assumed the title Marquis de Castel Thomond and his aristocratic cover became complete.
-The following autumn Conrad’s marriage with Maud came to an end and they separated Maud returning to Sweden.
-Unknown to both she was pregnant with their daughter Christina.
-They parted on the 28th of October at a frontier station Maud leaving for Vienna.
-After a tearful journey she wrote a letter to Conrad where she wrote of the love she felt for him but had never been able to show during their union.
+That autumn, Conrad’s marriage with Maud came to an end and they separated, Maud returning to Sweden.
+After a tearful journey, she wrote to Conrad describing the love she felt for him but had never been able to show during their union.
 She was not made for marriage and did not think Conrad was either.
-As a consequence of their separation Conrad was to spend some time back in Sweden looking to his daughter Christina’s birth.
-But also this unexpected turn of events was to place him in the right place at the right time and provide him with another coup of intelligence work.
+Yet, unknown to both of them, Maud was pregnant with their daughter Christina – an unexpected turn of events which was to place him in the right place at the right time and provide him with another coup of intelligence work.

 Next Page